 When a cat purrs it is like the sound of a tiny motor vibrating coming from deep inside.

-The vibration has been rated as being 20-150 Hz.
-It appears that the cat’s purr serves many different purposes, although it is most often associated with the cat’s mood and the cat being happy.
+The vibration is rated as being 20 -150 Hz.
+The cat’s purr serves many different purposes.
+It is most often associated with the cat’s mood and the cat being happy.